SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

     * Example: Only one Gizmo can be created from a Minishark and doing so will prevent the player from using any Minishark while that Gizmo is deployed.
     * Any weapon with a projectile (that isn't a minion) will work
   * Gizmos consume ammo from the player's inventory
+    * If a mana-consuming weapon is used, then the player's mana is consumed but the cost is reduced
   * Up to 4 Gizmos can be deployed at once, but each requires a minion slot
   * Each deployed Gizmo decreases the player's final damage by 20% (80% reduction if the max number of Gizmos are deployed)
   * Gizmos follow the player closely and attack the nearest target that they have line-of-sight to